unicorn79dev/ICO/README.md

 Upon successful execution, the application will be accessible via your browser

+## Deploying Website

+Should you want to deploy your ICO to a website you can use [Fleek](https://fleek.co/) with your Github directly.

 ## Further Insights

 For a better comprehension of React, Fleek, and Ether.js, we direct your attention to the subsequent resources: